vincentliu98/VoogaSalad/doc/DESIGN_PLAN.md

         - A map or a 2D array

 ## Example Games
 1. **Tic Tac Toe.** This 2-player involves each player making a mark on the grid of their designated symbol in turns.
 The one who gets 3 of their marks in a row first, wins.
-According to to our current design, the FCM in this case would have 2 nodes: requesting user input from player 1 and doing the same for player 2.
-At each node, the designated player would interact with the Grid via the manipulation class, which would rerender it before the current Token is popped.
+According to to our current design, there would be a single Phase that has only two Node: the startNode and terminalNode, which both ask the user for input, perform a validity check, and execute the placement of the Player's mark before the Turn class restarts the Phase with the second player.
 2. **Uno.** This game involves players trying to get rid of all of their cards the fastest.
-Cards they may play are restricted to those in their hand, and these cards may make other players draw cards, skip turns, etc. The number of nodes within our FCM would be twice the number of players--this is because each player's turn is represented by a node, and these each have a node in between that represents drawing a card.
-This game, unlike Tic Tac Toe, demonstrates the benefit of using Tokens.
+Cards they may play are restricted to those in their hand, and these cards may make other players draw cards, skip turns, etc. This game, unlike Tic Tac Toe, demonstrates the alteration of the turn sequence.
 Whenever a card is played (which, in our design, is translated as a card being placed on the Grid in a shared, designated space), either player data or the turn sequence (or both) will be manipulated.
-In the case of skipped turns, tokens will just be popped without execution, and in the case of added turns, tokens will be added.
+In the case of skipped turns, the logic within the Phase's FSM would just use the Turn class's setPlayer method to set the current player to the next next player's ID.
+This logic (encoded in Groovy) would also be able to handle manipulating player or sprite data.
 3. **Chess.** This 2-player game involves movement of pieces across the board to place the opposing player in a checkmate, or a position where their king piece cannot move safely.
 According to our design, the user will be able to define (in the authoring environment) validity checks for each piece, which essentially encapsulate its movement behavior.
-This check is performed by the Manipulator class in the game engine, and it may have different if-else conditions depending on the game's nature.
-For example, when pawns cross the board and retain the functionality of a queen, its validity check condition is switched to enable different movements.
-At every turn, the Turn class will query the Win class to ensure that the king is of any player is not in checkmate.
+Logic can also be encoded for every Cell, which is useful in this game unlike in the others: for example, when pawns cross the board and retain the functionality of a queen, its validity check condition is switched to enable different movements.

 ## Example code: